greninger-lab/nf_mpxv_f13l/README.md

 - You can create a samplesheet using the bundled python script: `python bin/fastq_dir_samplesheet.py fastq_dir samplesheet_name.csv`
 - Memory and CPU usage for pipeline processes can be adjusted in `conf/base.config`
 - Process arguments can be adjusted in `conf/modules.config`
-- If you are using Docker on Linux, check out these [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (especially cgroup swap limit capabilities support) for configuring Linux to work better with Docker.
-- By default, Docker has full access to full RAM and CPU resources of the host, but if you are using MacOS, go to Settings -> Resources in Docker Desktop to make sure enough resources are allocated to docker containers.
+- If you are using Docker on Linux, check out these [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (especially cgroup swap limit capabilities support) for configuring Linux to work better with Docker.- By default, Docker has full access to full RAM and CPU resources of the host, but if you are using MacOS, go to Settings -> Resources in Docker Desktop to make sure enough resources are allocated to docker containers.

 ## Contact
 For bug reports please email aseree@uw.edu or raise an issue on Github.